Employing Students who are Internationals (non-SA citizens)

-Based on the principle that foreign students residing on valid study permits are here for the primary purpose of study, no foreign student may conduct any employment without prior permission from the Department of Home Affairs.
+Based on the principle that International students residing on valid study permits are here for the primary purpose of study, no international student may conduct any employment without prior permission from the Department of Home Affairs.

 The student may not work for more than 20 hours in total in any academic week.

 In some cases, a student performs work in various departments.

 Every section/department within the University which allows an international student to conduct work in that department is required to, as far as is reasonably possible, ensure that the combined working hours of the student do not exceed the limit of 20 hours per week.